2.1.1.1.1.16. emicroml.modelling.cbed.distortion.estimation.MLModelTrainer

 14. If

-to the average of the elements stored inlosses_of_ml_data_instances
+mini_batch_lossto the average of the elements stored inlosses_of_ml_data_instances.Stop.

 The number